 Scholastica cycles to school Monday through Saturday.
 She now takes advantage of the extra Saturday study sessions with her classmates – something she never had the time or energy to do before.

-“My favorite subject is Christian Religious Education,” Scholastica says.
+“My favorite subject is Religious Education,” Scholastica says.
 “I want to be a nun when I grow up as I want to help the poor in society.”

 She also has time to return to school in the evenings for studying and extracurricular activities.
 “I am an athlete, so I get plenty of time to practice,” she says.
 “Unlike before.”